Caching

 MISS | This response was generated fresh and saved for future matching requests. |

-Log HIT and MISS in your integration to explain latency differences and to verify deduplication in batch runs.
+Log these values in your integration to explain latency differences and to verify deduplication in batch runs.

 When responses are cached

 Caching is based on the full request body.
-If every meaningful field matches a previous call — company name, location, predictionType, responseConfig, searchMode, and the rest — you should see a HIT.
+If every meaningful field matches a previous call — company name, location, predictionType, responseConfig, searchMode, and the rest — you should see a HIT (unless you sent X-Marvin-Cache: bypass or refresh).

 Change any value in the body and you should expect a MISS and a new classification.